bytebase/bytebase.com/content/docs/tutorials/data-masking.md

 <EnterpriseOnlyBlock />

-Bytebase **Dyanmic Data Masking** can mask sensitive data in the query result based on the context on the fly.
+Bytebase **Dynamic Data Masking** can mask sensitive data in the query result based on the context on the fly.
 It helps organizations to **protect sensitive data** from being exposed to unauthorized users.

 ![bb-masking-overview](/content/docs/security/data-masking/bb-masking-overview.webp)